Pacific District Convention FAQs

 What is a Uniongram?

 Did you know it is a WRJ tradition to write Uniongrams/YES Fund Cards and Notes to those that have served, will continue to serve, or will begin Pacific District Board Service?
-You can write your notes on Uniongrams ahead of time and bring them with you to Pacific District Convention or you will be able to purchase Uniongrams in Bellevue at Convention.
+You can write your notes on Uniongrams ahead of time and bring them with you to Pacific District Convention or you will be able to purchase Uniongrams in Pasadena at Convention.
 Often a Sisterhood will jointly write the good wishes and divide up the list among members attending.
 The Uniongram proceeds benefit the YES Fund, and the recipients of your Uniongrams will feel special.

 Drop off your signed and addressed cards in our specially marked basket at the Registration/Information table.
 Delivery will be on Sunday morning at our Closing Session.